From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Discussion

 These three properties: uniqueness, irreversible relaxation, and positivity: are consequences of the diffusion character of the evolution.
 The Wick rotation preserves the generator but not these properties, in the same way that analytic continuation between Euclidean and Lorentzian field theory preserves the action but not the metric signature.

 The framework therefore proposes a specific physical hypothesis: that the gravitational degrees of freedom evolve by diffusion on superspace, governed by the Fokker--Planck equation (Axiom~A2), rather than by unitary quantum evolution governed by the Wheeler--DeWitt equation.
-The two formulations share a generator and a classical limit (general relativity, recovered as $L \gg \ell_P$ in both cases) but make distinct predictions for the statistical distribution of gravitational acceleration at galactic scales.
-The observational confrontation of these predictions with galactic kinematic data is the subject of subsequent work.
+The two formulations share a generator and a classical limit (general relativity, recovered as $L \gg \ell_P$ in both cases) but make distinct predictions; an implication is that the statistical distribution of gravitational acceleration at galactic scales differs between the two.